U.S.A. Softball of Texas

 C. Forced Run may score

-Penalty: Should the coach pitcher have a second intentional interference called against he /she, they will be removed from the pitching position.
+Penalty: Should the coach pitcher have a second intentional interference called against him/her, they will be removed from the pitching position.

-F. A play may be considered dead once the defensive pitcher has control of the ball within the 16ft.
-Circle unless making a play.
-Should the ball be hit directly back to the defensive pitcher on the ground, and the pitcher chooses to hold the ball in the circle rather than make a play , all runners will be allowed to advance one base, or position at the time the ball goes dead, or in the judgment of the umpire, all play has come to a complete halt, then the ball will be declared dead.
+F. A play may be considered dead once the defensive pitcher has control of the ball within the 16-foot circle unless making a play.
+Should the ball be hit directly back to the defensive pitcher on the ground, and the pitcher chooses to hold the ball in the circle rather than make a play, all runners will be allowed to advance one base, or position at the time the ball goes dead, or in the judgment of the umpire, all play has come to a complete halt, then the ball will be declared dead.

 G. The defensive pitcher will give the ball to the coach/pitcher at the end of each play.